edibblepdx/booklist/README.md

 - __Learn OpenGL__; _Joey de Vries_
 - __Elements (Green Lion Press Edition)__; _Euclid_
 - __Ray Tracing in One Weekend Series__; _Peter Shirley, Trevor David Black, Steve Hollasch_
-- __Confucianism: A Very Short Introduction__; _Daniel K. Gardner_
-  > Part of the "Very Short Introductions" series (124 pages).
-I bought this while reading Kingdom, where the comparison of
-  > Legalism and Confucianism is an existing theme.
-In history, the Qin dynasty was legalist, but the Han dynasty, who succeeded,
-  > was more accepting of Confucian philosophy.
 - __Programming in Haskell, Second Edition__; _Graham Hutton_

 ## Pland to Read